jamesholehouse/Calibrations-for-Function-Diversity/README.txt

 The structure of this code is as follows.
-There are 4 folders in the highest level directory, which are,
+There are 4 folders in the highest level directory:

 1. Bacterial_Cells: containing the data analysis and calibration code and results for the bacterial cell protein abundance data.
 2. Cities: containing the data analysis and calibration code and results for the city employee data.